Published Jul 10, 2025

 When this will happen:

-General Availability (Worldwide): We expect to begin rolling out in early October 2025 and expect to complete by late October 2025.
+General Availability (Worldwide): We expect to begin rolling out in early October 2025 (previously early December) and expect to complete by late December 2025.

 How this will affect your organization: